 - Completion of a minimum of 33 semester units of approved graduate courses;

-- Completion of all course works with a GPA of at least 3.0;
+- Completion of all course work with a GPA of at least 3.0;

-- Students must be fully classified at the time of graduation (in order to be fully classified, students must have the following: Bachelor’s degree from an accredited university in Engineering or other technical fields, 3.0 GPA in their cumulative post-graduate coursework, and have completed either the GRE or UDWPE, or both, if required).
-Students who score a minimum of 3 on the Analytical Writing section of the GRE are exempt from the UDWPE.
+- Students must be fully classified at the time of graduation (in order to be fully classified, students must have the following: Bachelor's degree from an accredited university, 3.0 GPA in their cumulative post-graduate course work, and have completed the UDWPE requirement).

 Steps Required to Complete Your Degree

 In order to achieve fully classified graduate standing, students will need: